 - child kidnappers for ransom (according to the law of 315 CE they were either thrown to eat or decapitated).

 The conviction of damnatio ad bestias deprived the citizen of all civil rights; he could not write a will and his property was confiscated by the state.
 The exception to the rule were military officials and their children.
 Another regulation was the law of Petronius (Lex Petronia) of 61 CE, which forbade the masters to condemn their slaves to damnatio ad bestias without first obtaining permission from the court.
-In turn, local managers had to first consult the official imperial authority before putting up a fight of gladiators with wild animals.
+In turn, local managers had to first consult the official imperial authority before putting up a fight between gladiators with wild animals.
 Ultimately, the practice of casting victims for food was banned after the fall of Rome in 681 CE.

 Wheel breaking has its origins in Greece.
 Then the tool of torture was adopted by the Romans.
 A naked victim with widely spaced limbs was tied to metal rings.
 Then thick chunks of wood were placed under her hips, knees, ankles, elbows and wrists.
 Then the executioner crushed her body with a heavy wheel (a kind of angular club whose edges were covered with metal).
 After crushing the limbs, the victim was placed in an upright position.
 Then the babble tormented her, e.g. pecking her eyes out.